Suzann Pettersen

-Suzann Pettersen (born 7 April 1981) is a Norwegian former professional golfer.
-She played mainly on the U.S.-based LPGA Tour, and was also a member of the Ladies European Tour.
-Her career-best world ranking was second and she held that position several times, most recently from August 2011 until February 2012.
-She retired on 15 September 2019 after holing the winning putt for the European team at the 2019 Solheim Cup, notwithstanding that she had been away from golf for almost 20 months on maternity leave prior to the event.
+Suzann Pettersen (born 7 April 1981) is a Norwegian professional golfer.
+She played mainly on the U.S.-based LPGA Tour and was also a member of the Ladies European Tour.
+Her career-best world ranking was second.

-Amateur career
+Early life and amateur career

 Pettersen was born in Oslo, Norway.
 Both her parents, Axel and Mona, participated in sports.
 She has two brothers, Stefan and Gunerius.
 Suzann Pettersen is a distant relative of merchant Gunerius Pettersen (1826–1892).

-As an amateur, Pettersen was a five-time Norwegian Amateur Champion (1996–2000), and won the Girls Amateur Championship in 1999.
+As an amateur, Pettersen won the Norwegian Amateur five times consecutively: from 1996–2000.
+In 1999, she won the Girls Amateur Championship.
 She represented Norway in the world amateur team championship for women, the Espirito Santo Trophy in 1998 and 2000, finishing as the leading individual in her second appearance.
-Pettersen also represented Europe in the 1997 and 1999 Junior Ryder Cup Matches.
+Pettersen also represented Europe in the 1997 and 1999 Junior Ryder Cup matches.

 Professional career

-2001
+Ladies European Tour

-Pettersen turned professional in September 2000 at age 19 and gained her Ladies European Tour card with an 11th-place finish at the 2001 LET Qualifying School.
+In 2000, Pettersen turned professional at the age of 19.
+She gained her Ladies European Tour card with an 11th-place finish at the 2001 LET Qualifying School.
 In her 2001 rookie season, she played in ten events without missing a cut.
 In her second start as a professional, Pettersen won the Open de France Dames in a playoff over Becky Morgan.
 She finished second on the Order of Merit and was named LET Rookie of the Year.

-2002

 Pettersen started 2002 with a playoff loss to Karrie Webb in the AAMI Australian Women's Open, and two more top ten finishes led to her winning a place on the European team for the 2002 Solheim Cup.
 In the singles, Pettersen was five down with five to play and ended up with a tie against Michele Redman.
 She tied for 10th at the LPGA Final Qualifying Tournament to earn exempt status for the 2003 LPGA season.

-2003
+LPGA Tour

 In 2003, Pettersen played in five events on the LET, missing no cuts and finished runner-up to Sophie Gustafson at the HP Open.
 She played a full rookie season on the LPGA, with her best finish a third place at the Chick-fil-A Charity Championship.
 Pettersen was a captain's pick for the 2003 Solheim Cup and recorded a 4–1–0 record as a member of the victorious European Team.

-2004

 In 2004, Pettersen played in just four events on the LET, with a best finish of T9 at the Evian Masters.
 On the LPGA, she began her season late after recuperating from elbow surgery.
 Pettersen recorded four top-10 finishes including a season-best tie for fifth at the State Farm Classic.